-As a result of parent workshops reviewing the use of the supplemental curriculum, Illustrative Math, both before and after purchasing the program, parents overwhelming understood and expressed the importance of student's grabbling with mathematical processes through inquiry and collaboration.
+As a result of parent workshops reviewing the use of the supplemental curriculum, Illustrative Math, parents overwhelming understood and expressed the importance of student's grabbling with mathematical processes through inquiry and collaboration.
 Thus, increasing conceptual mathematical understanding and use of academic language.

-Professional development will be provided to certificated staff student groups are as follows, which indicates an through the Westside Institute series, which includes up to 10 days before school begins in August as well as an additional 10 days throughout the school year during intersession.
+Professional development will be provided to certificated staff through the Westside Institute series, which includes up to 10 days before school begins in August as well as an additional 10 days throughout the school year.

 Professional development is provided to increase workshop time beyond the core curriculum to engage and enhance learning.
-Content may include training in the use of Illustrative Math, Thinking Maps (writing), Universal Design for Learning (UDL), AVID Foundations, Al's Pals (SEL for lower elementary) students.
-(Goal 2) and Rose Ready, Leadership Development Through Physical Education (LDTPE SEL for elementary and middle school PE).
+Content may include training in the use of Illustrative Math, Thinking Maps (writing), Universal Design for Learning (UDL), AVID Foundations, Al's Pals (SEL for lower elementary) and Rose Ready, Leadership Development Through Physical Education (LDTPE SEL for elementary and middle school PE).

-This action is principally directed to low-income students.
+This action is principally directed to low income students.
 However, this action is provided LEA-wide because all students benefit from enhanced strategies and supplemental curriculum support.